NoahZinsmeister/ERC-1484/best-practices/BuildingProviders.md

 ```

 #### 2.Allow third parties to submit permission signatures on behalf of `Identities`
+In some cases, users of your `Provider` will be unable or unwilling to submit and manage transactions on their own behalf.
+To alleviate this issue, `Providers` are encouraged to gather signatures from `Identities` and use these to manage user `Identites` on their behalf.
+This technique is know as meta transactions, and a [sample `Provider` implementing this pattern can be found here](../contracts/examples/Providers/MetaTransactions).

-If we are going to allow someone other than an `associatedAddress` to call functions pertaining to an `EIN`, an `associatedAddress` will have to sign their permission. **Importantly, one must:**
+So, we want to allow a `Provider` to call `updateInformation` _on behalf of_ an EIN.
+In order to ensure that allowing someone other than an `associatedAddress` to call functions pertaining to an `EIN` is not an anti-pattern, we must:

-- Take care to avoid replay attacks under such a scheme (see [VerifyingSignatures.md](./VerifyingSignatures.md))
+- Garner an appropriate permission signature from an `associatedAddress`.
 - Be thoughtful about the identity of the third parties that may submit signatures.
 In most cases, `public` functions will be fine, but `onlyOwner` or other permission schemes may be appropriate on a case-by-case basis.
+- Take care to avoid replay attacks under such a scheme (see [VerifyingSignatures.md](./VerifyingSignatures.md) for more information)

 After the above have been taken care of, a `Provider` has 3 signature verification options: